 The ability to search for and find a document is just about the most important aspect of a filing system, and that capability has undoubtedly been improved by increases in the power of the modern computer.
 For example, when the index for the PAWDOC collection was computerised in 1986 it took 228 seconds to conduct a standard search on 3200 records.
 By 2001, that standard search conducted on over 14,000 records took 7 seconds.
 That same search, now performed on over 17,000 records, takes less than a second on my current laptop – in fact it’s virtually instantaneous.

 However, speed is not the most important element of a successful search.
-Instead it is the ability to find what you are looking for – whether you are after a specific document or just doing a general search to see what you have on a specific subject.
-In the PAWDOC system, searches are conducted on the collection’s Index, therefore success is critically dependent on there being a match between the words specified in the search query and the words in the index entry of the targetted document(s).
+Instead, it is the ability to find what you are looking for – whether you are after a specific document or just doing a general search to see what you have on a specific subject.
+In the PAWDOC system, searches are conducted on the collection’s Index, therefore success is critically dependent on there being a match between the words specified in the search query and the words in the index entry of the targeted document(s).
 In a personal system, both elements – index entry and search query – come from a single individual’s mind, so more often than not a match is achieved.
 However, inevitably there are cases where a match isn’t achieved first time – and, sometimes, not at all.
 There are a variety of reasons for this including the passage of time (I placed my first document into PAWDOC some 38 years ago), and changing terminology as one becomes more familiar with a topic or as technology develops.
 To cope with these problems, strategies such as using terminology appearing in unsuccessful searches, and adding keywords to index entries when an item is eventually found, can be helpful.

 Specific questions relating to this aspect are answered below.
 Note that the status of each answer will fall into one of the following 5 categories: Not Started, Ideas Formed, Experience Gained, Partially Answered, Fully Answered.